lfsszd/CS-Drafting/README.md

 Cascade Speculative Drafting (CS Drafting) is an algorithm that improves upon speculative decoding by further speeding up LLM inference through cascades without sacrificing generation quality.

+## Change Log
+4.2.2024 Added KV Cache to reduce latency when generation length is long

 ## Setup

 It's likely that our code is competable with your local environment, so you are welcome to skip to usage section.